Eight college football teams most hurt by losing spring transfer portal window

 Texas

-Texas bolstered its offense through the portal, such as with WR Cam Coleman through Auburn.
+Texas bolstered its offense through the portal, such as getting WR Cam Coleman from Auburn.
 It’s all about the support cast and protection for QB Arch Manning.

 But there are some questions when it comes to the depth of the offensive line.
 If injuries occur, Texas could be in trouble.
 That’s where a spring transfer portal window could’ve been handy for the Longhorns.